-Preventing Radicalisation Policy 2022
+Preventing Radicalisation Policy 2024

-This policy was adopted by 2022

-Governors at the meeting held on :
+This policy was adopted by Governors at the meeting held on : 10 th October 2024

-Signed (Chair of Governors):
+Signed (Chair of Governors): Gustav MacLeod

-Governing Body minute ref:

-Date of Review: 2024
+Date of Review: Autumn 2026

-Purpose
+1 Purpose

-- 1.1 This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
+1.1 This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
 Since the Education and Inspections Act 2006, schools have a duty to promote community cohesion.
-Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism. - 1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-From 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism". - 1.3 Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.
-The duty to prevent children and young people being radicalised is set out in the following documents: - Counter Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (September 2022 as amended September 2022) - Working Together to Safeguard Children (March 2015, as amended July 2022) - Prevent Duty Guidance: for England and Wales (March 2015) Revised July 2015 and (as amended) - The Prevent Duty: Departmental advice for schools and childminders (June 2015, as amended) - The Use of Social Media for on-line radicalisation (July 2015, as amended)

-1.4 Non-statutory guidance
+Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.

+1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
+The updated Prevent duty guidance (31st December 2023) reminds schools that 'The ... duty does not confer new functions on any specified authority.
+The term 'due regard' as used in the CTSA 2015 means that the authorities should place an appropriate amount of weight on the need to prevent people from becoming terrorists or supporting terrorism when they consider all the other factors relevant to how they carry out their usual functions'

+1.3 Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.

+The duty to prevent children and young people being radicalised is set out in the following documents:

+- Counter-Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (September 2024) - Working Together to Safeguard Children (December 2023) - Prevent Duty Guidance: for England and Wales (September 2023 with implementation from 31st December 2023 - Channel guidance

+- Key documents to support those people, with safeguarding responsibilities, working in education settings can be found by following this link to The Prevent duty: an introduction for those with safeguarding responsibilities - 1.4 non-statutory guidance

-- Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE 2014, as amended) - Improving the spiritual, moral, social and cultural (SMSC) development of pupils: supplementary information (DfE 2014, as amended) - How Social Media is used to encourage travel to Syria and Iraq (Home Office)
+• Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE 2014, as amended)

+• Improving the spiritual, moral, social, and cultural (SMSC) development of pupils: supplementary information (DfE 2014, as amended)

+- How social media is used to encourage travel to Syria and Iraq (Home Office)